Search

 Change Management and the CX Assessment

-For companies that rely on customer-centric operations, delivering a good customer experience is paramount.
-However, what customers want from a particular organization’s CX can vary widely, meaning that each company’s CX strategy and design should be tailored to the needs of its customers.
+Delivering a good customer experience is paramount for companies that rely on customer-centric operations.
+However, the experience that customers expect from an organization can vary widely, meaning that each company’s CX strategy and design should be tailored to the needs of its customers.

-So how do businesses figure out what, exactly, those needs are and whether their current CX strategies meet them?
+So how do businesses figure out what those needs are and whether their current CX strategies meet them?
 A CX assessment is a great way to evaluate your current CX initiatives and identify customer needs.
-This assessment gives you a picture of the present, helps you chart out what changes you need to make in the future, and determine how those changes will impact both your customers and your business.
+This assessment gives you a picture of the present, helps you chart out what changes you need to make in the future, and determines how those changes will impact your customers and your business.

 Why a CX Assessment Is Good for Business

-In the modern economy, 89% of businesses compete on customer experience, not on product.
+According to a Gartner study, customer experience drives over two-thirds of a customer’s loyalty to a brand.
 This is why delivering a top-notch experience is so important.
 Performing a CX assessment goes beyond the traditional customer survey and delivers updated benchmarks and actionable metrics to execute your CX strategy now and in the future.

-With poor customer service costing companies billions every year, a CX assessment helps maintain a competitive edge and differentiates your business for the right reasons.
+Poor customer service costs companies billions annually, so a CX assessment helps maintain a competitive edge and differentiates your business for the right reasons.
 However, for a CX assessment to be effective, everyone in the company needs to be aligned with implementing change.

 Successful CX Requires Change Management